freekrai/freekrai.github.io/_posts/2016-12-22-slow-cooked-turkey-breast.md

 3. Cover turkey with the Rub, using most for the side and top.
 4. Place the garlic, onion and thyme in the slow cooker.
 5. Place the turkey breast on top so it is elevated.
+6. Cook on high for 1 hour
-6. Cook on low for 6-7 hours.
+7. Cook on low for 6-7 hours.
-7. Remove turkey from the slow cooker and let it rest for 20 minutes before crisping the skin.
+8. Remove turkey from the slow cooker and let it rest for 20 minutes before crisping the skin.

 #### Gravy